New Year, Next Normal

-January provides an impetus for commercial planning, either to start a new calendar year or in preparation for the new financial year.
+As usual, January provides an impetus for commercial planning, either to start a new calendar year or in preparation for the new financial year.
+However, with 2020 assailed by COVID-19 and with the variability caused by an uncertain Brexit trading outcome, it will be far from “business as usual”.

-For many organisations, profit improvement will be top of the C-suite agenda.
+For most organisations, profit improvement will be top of the C-suite agenda.
 In simple terms there are two levers; increase revenue (and your profit improves by a factor of revenue multiplied by % profit margin) or decrease costs (and your profit improves directly by the value of the saving).
+However, to mitigate risks and forgo further economic shocks and ensure resilience and sustainability in 2021 and beyond, organisations will need to bring Procurement Transformation to the top of the agenda.

 The second point is key here; procurement is not about indiscriminate cost cutting, quality reduction or service impact.
 Excellent procurement will put in place the optimum supply and commercial arrangements often finding the most innovative suppliers, improved service, improved quality and lower costs.